 Please contact the event organizer for more information

 All participants must register on site.
 Registration includes receipt of the Maine State Science Fair program, the number and location of their assigned poster board, a meal ticket, and nametag.
-Students must submit final paperwork at this time, including a signed photo release.

 All participating students must attend the Student Meeting.
 The purpose of the Student Meeting is to review the schedule of events, the judging process, and the awards.
 Students will be given the opportunity to ask questions or get clarification before the start of judging rounds.